Background pattern

 Adults 18 years of age and older:

-Since this medicine was marketed, severe allergic reactions (anaphylaxis) and hypersensitivity syndromes (allergic reactions such as: skin rash, fever, abnormal blood tests) have been reported.
+Since this medication has been marketed, serious allergic reactions (anaphylaxis) and hypersensitivity syndromes (allergic reactions such as skin rash, fever, abnormal blood tests) have been reported.
 The first signs of a severe allergic reaction may include swelling of the face and/or throat.
-If these symptoms appear, inform your doctor immediately, as you may need urgent medical treatment.
+If these symptoms appear, inform your doctor immediately as you may need urgent medical treatment.

 • Headache